Flu vs. Cold symptoms: Understanding the difference

 Visit an urgent care center near you for cold or flu symptoms

-If you’re experiencing any of these symptoms, our caring providers at our conveniently located urgent care centers can perform a rapid flu test to determine if you’ve got a case of the sniffles or something more serious.
-We can help offer treatment and advice to help you feel better faster.
+If you’re experiencing any of these symptoms, our caring providers can perform a rapid flu test to determine if you’ve got a case of the sniffles or something more serious.
+We can help offer the right treatment and advice to help you feel better faster.

-To get started, find the center nearest you and walk in or save your spot online.
-We’ll get you on the road to recovery in no time.
+To get started, find the urgent care center nearest you and walk in or save your spot online.
+We’ll get you on the road to recovery quickly.

 References: